USCqserver/HOQSTTutorials.jl/markdown/introduction/05-CGME_ULE.md

 ---
-title: An Intro to the coarse-grained ME and universal Lindblad ME
+author: "Huo Chen"
-author: Huo Chen
+title: "An Intro to the coarse-grained ME and universal Lindblad ME"
 ---

-## Model
+## Model setup

 In this tutorial, we consider a standard single qubit annealing Hamiltonian

 $$H(s) = -\frac{1}{2}(1-s)\sigma_x - \frac{1}{2}s\sigma_z$$

-coupling to an Ohmic bath via $\sigma_z$ operator.
-We solve the open system dynamics via three different MEs: Redfield equation, coarse-grained ME(CGME), and universal Lindblad equation(ULE).
-Unlike the Redfield equation, CGME and ULE generate CP maps.
+coupled to an Ohmic bath via $\sigma_z$ operator.
+We solve the open system dynamics via three different MEs: the Redfield equation, the coarse-grained ME (CGME), and the universal Lindblad equation (ULE).
+Unlike the Redfield equation, the CGME and ULE generate CP maps.

 ## Coarse-grained ME

-Coarse-grained ME is a completely positive ME obtained by applying an additional time coarse-graining approximate to the Redfield equation.
-More details of CGME can be found in [Mozgunov and Lidar](https://quantum-journal.org/papers/q-2020-02-06-227/).
+The CGME is a completely positive ME obtained by applying an additional time coarse-graining approximate to the Redfield equation.
+More details of the CGME can be found in [[1] Completely positive master equation for arbitrary driving and small level spacing](https://quantum-journal.org/papers/q-2020-02-06-227/).
 We first solve the original Redfield equation and CGME and compare both cases' instantaneous ground state population.

 ```julia
 using OrdinaryDiffEq, Plots, LaTeXStrings